 Traveling by train through the fantastic landscapes of Norway is an unforgettable experience.
-The Nordland Railway is the longest railway line in the whole country and is also one of the most impressive: in addition to connecting two beautiful towns, it crosses breathtaking views along its route.
+The Nordland Railway is the longest railway line in the whole country and is also one of the most impressive: connecting two beautiful towns crosses breathtaking views along its route.

 Lovers of unspoiled nature will appreciate a wonderful journey to discover the fascinating places in Norway.
 With its 730 km, the Nordland Railway departs from Trondheim, a small town that overlooks the same name’s fjord and which, with its colorful houses, offers a truly picturesque spectacle.
 The railway line ends in Bodø, another charming Norwegian city known mainly because it is one of the Lofoten Islands’ departure ports and because it is home to the most powerful whirlpool in the world.